brannerchinese/rc_study_plans/projects/postponed_tasks.md

 ### **JS track**

- * [　] Try out the preferred TDD options for JavaScript: UnitJS and SinonJS.
+ * [Ｏ] Try out the preferred TDD options for JavaScript: UnitJS and SinonJS.

 #### **Color-match project**